greenbone/docs/src/common/systemd.rst

   Please be aware the **first startup** of the services may take several minutes or even hours!

-  At the first start the scanner needs to load all :term:`VTs<VT>` into redis and gvmd must process the CERT and SCAP data.  gvmd requests all VT information from the scanner after they are loaded by the scanner.
-The scan configs are only available if a *Feed Import Owner* is set, gvmd can connect to the scanner and the VTs are fully loaded by both services.
+  At the first start the scanner needs to load all :term:`VTs<VT>` into Redis and *gvmd* must process the CERT and SCAP data. *gvmd* requests all VT information from the scanner after they are loaded by the scanner.
+The scan configurations are only available if a *Feed Import Owner* is set, *gvmd* can connect to the scanner and the VTs are fully loaded by both services.

 .. code-block::
-  :caption: Finally start the services
+  :caption: Finally starting the services

   systemctl start ospd-openvas
   systemctl start gvmd